Bureau of Indian Affairs Central Classified Files, 1907–1975

 The CCF is grouped into three chronological series within Record Group 75:

 Each CCF series is arranged by the BIA agency, jurisdiction, school, or field unit, and thereunder by a subject-based decimal classification system, year, and letter number.
-A list of subjects and their corresponding decimal numbers is available in the Archives 1 Consultation Room and also as a PDF.
+The BIA modified the decimal classification scheme slightly over the years.
+Lists of subjects and their corresponding decimal numbers are available below as PDFs and as hard copies in the Archives 1 Consultation Room.

 The Archives 1 Consultation Room also has lists of the BIA agencies and jurisdictions for which there are records in each CCF series.
 BIA agencies and jurisdictions changed over time, as did the tribes that they served, so the same agencies and jurisdictions are not always represented in each CCF series.